ibm-cloud-docs/account/account_faq.md

 ## How do I delete my account?
 {: #deleteaccount}

-You must contact IBM Cloud Support to open a support ticket and request that your account be deleted.
+You must contact IBM Cloud Support to open a support ticket and request to delete your account.
 If you have data that is associated with your old account that you want to save and move to a new account, include this information in your email.

 ## Why is my account deactivated?
 {: #account-deactivated}